tmpstpdwn/Pong/README.md

 - NOTE: in the `AI` mode only right paddle can be controlled by the user using the keys specifed above.
 - The game will go on until any of the 2 player scores 10 points.
 - the objective of the game is to not let the ball go outside the court.

-## Whats new?

-- Nothing.

-## Dependencies

-- `python3` is required
-- `pygame` is the only external package required to installed if not already installed
-- Other packages used are part of the standard library such as
-    - `random`
-    - `os`

 ## Contributing